gabrieladt/kube-spot-termination-notice-handler/README.md

 With those metrics, you are able to work "over provisioned", what is important for spot intance setup.

+Attention
+Was added a new variable NODE_GROUP_NAME, used to segregate cpu and memory usage, by Auto Scaling Group and/or Spot Fleet.

 ###
 A Kubernetes DaemonSet to run 1 container per node to periodically polls the [EC2 Spot Instance Termination Notices](https://aws.amazon.com/blogs/aws/new-ec2-spot-instance-termination-notices/) endpoint.
 Once a termination notice is received, it will try to gracefully stop all the pods running on the Kubernetes node, up to 2 minutes before the EC2 Spot Instance backing the node is terminated.